scala/compiler-benchmark/README.md

 sbt> set scalaHome in ThisBuild := Some(file("/code/scala/build/pack")) sbt> set scalaHome in compilation := "2.11.1" // if micro project isn't compatible with "2.11.1"
 ```

+### Persisting results

+ - Provide `INFLUX_PASSWORD` as an environment variable
+ - Replace `jmh/run` with `jmh:runMain scala.bench.UploadingRunner`

+Results will be uploading into an [InfluxDB]() instance at `https://scala-ci.typesafe.com/influx/`

+These results will be plotted in our [Grafana dashboard](https://scala-ci.typesafe.com/grafana/dashboard/db/scala-benchmark)

+Note that the [https://github.com/scala/compiler-benchq](scala/compiler-benchq) project, which will trigger benchmarks
+for merges and sets of commits that we're backtesting.

 ### Collecting profiling data